 Yieldbroker may use or disclose Personal Information for the following purposes:

-- To enable it to discharge its contractual obligations when providing services to third parties;
+- to enable it to discharge its contractual obligations, including when providing services to third parties;

 Does Yieldbroker transfer Personal Information overseas?